ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * Firehose for any "firehose destinations"
 * Realtime - Lambda (delivers to almost anything) or Kinesis Data stream (KCL consumers)
 * Metric filter - scan log data, generate CloudWatch metric which you can set alarms on
+* **Test note [SOA-C02]:** **CloudWatch metric math** can be used to aggregate and transform metrics from multiple accounts and Regions.
+Metric math enables you to query multiple CloudWatch metrics and use math expressions to create new time series based on these metrics.
+You can visualize the resulting time series on the CloudWatch console and add them to dashboards.
+Using AWS Lambda metrics as an example, you could divide the `Errors` metric by the `Invocations` metric to get an error rate.
+Then add the resulting time series to a graph on your CloudWatch dashboard.

 ## 5.5 AWS X-Ray